wp-plugins/wp-csv/readme.txt

 No screenshots available.

 == Changelog ==
-= 1.7.0 =
+= 1.7.1 =
+* New version to prevent the 'invalid header' error that some users were getting on install/upgrade = 1.7.0 =
 * Added a debug setting to trace export operations (import to be added in future)
 * Overhaul of export code to improve handling of fields with the same name (ie a custom field called 'post_title')